-The female condom (FC), like the male condom, is a barrier method of contraception.
-When worn during sex, the female condom lines the entire interior of the vagina, preventing semen from entering the uterus and fertilizing an egg.
-By shielding the walls of the vagina or anus from semen and other bodily fluids the female condom also helps to prevent sexually transmitted infections (STIs).
+The internal condom, like the external condom, is a barrier method of contraception.
+When worn during sex, the internal condom lines the entire interior of the vagina, preventing semen from entering the uterus and potentially fertilizing an egg.
+By shielding the walls of the vagina or anus from semen and other bodily fluids, the internal condom also helps to prevent sexually transmitted infections (STIs).1

-The original female condom was made of a thin polyurethane sheath and included brand names such as Reality, Femy, and Femidom.
-Due to the high cost of polyurethane production, makers of the FC released the second iteration of the condom — the FC2—in 2007.
-Production of the original female condom has now stopped.
+The original internal condoms, also known as the female condoms (FC, or FC1), were made of a thin polyurethane sheath and were produced by brands such as Reality, Femy, and Femidom.
+However, due to the high cost of polyurethane production, makers of the internal condom released the second iteration of the condom — the FC2 internal condom — which became available for sale worldwide in 1993, but was not approved by the Food and Drug Administration (FDA) until 2009.
+Production of the original version of the internal condom has now stopped completely.2

-The current FC2 is the first and only FDA approved contraceptive that gives women the ability to prevent both unintended pregnancies and the spread of STIs.
-Unlike the male condom or the original FC, the FC2 is composed of a nitrile sheath or pouch that measures 6.9 inches (17.5 cm) in length, 2.9 inches (7.3 cm) in width, and 1.8 inches (14.6 cm) in diameter.
-At each end of the condom is a flexible ring.
-The ring that is inserted into the vagina helps seat the base of the condom near the cervix during intercourse; the ring at the opposite end of the condom stays outside the vaginal entrance.
-The outer ring serves as a guide during penetration and stops the sheath from being pushed into the vagina.
-The interior of the condom contains a silicone-based lubricant, but additional lubricant can be used if necessary.
-Unlike other types of barrier methods for female contraceptive purposes, the FC2 does not contain any spermicidal gel.4
+The current version of the internal condom, the FC2, is the first and only FDA-approved contraceptive that gives people with uteruses the opportunity to prevent both unintended pregnancies and the spread of STIs.3 Unlike the external condom (sometimes referred to as the ‘male condom’) or the original FC internal condom, the FC2 is composed of a nitrile sheath or pouch that measures 17 centimeters in length, with a diameter of 7.8 centimeters.4 At each end of the condom is a flexible ring.
+The ring that is inserted into the vagina helps seat the base of the condom near the cervix during intercourse, while the ring at the opposite end of the condom stays outside the vaginal entrance.
+The outer ring serves as a guide during penetration and prevents the sheath from being pushed into the vagina.
+The interior of the condom contains a silicone-based lubricant, but additional lubricant can be used if necessary or desired.
+Unlike other types of barrier methods of contraception designed for people with vaginas (such as the diaphragm or the contraceptive sponge), the FC2 does not contain any spermicidal gel.4

-According to the United States National Library of Medicine, the female condom is about 75%-82% effective in preventing pregnancy with typical use.
-Typical use reflects how a method of birth control is used in the real world when including human error.
+The internal condom is about 79% effective in preventing pregnancy with typical use.3 Typical use reflects how a method of birth control is used in the real world, accounting for an average amount of human error.
 By contrast, perfect use reflects what happens when a method of contraception is used correctly all of the time.
-With perfect use, the efficacy of the female condom rises to 95%.
-Like male condoms, female condoms may fail for the following reasons:
+With perfect use, the efficacy of the internal condom rises to 95%.3 Like external condoms, internal condoms may fail for the following reasons:

-- The condom can rips or tears before or during intercourse.
+- The condom can rip or tear before or during intercourse.

 - The condom is not worn before the penis touches the vagina.